PSG Dominate List Of Men's Ballon D'or Nominees

 Lionel Messi, who won the last of his eight awards in 2023, is not on the list, nor is five-time winner Cristiano Ronaldo.

-PSG, who claimed the Champions League in commanding fashion, have nine nominees.
+PSG, who claimed the Champions League in commanding fashion, have nine nominees including Ousmane Dembele (pictured), Desire Doue and Achraf Hakimi.

 Barcelona, who won a Spanish league and cup double, are represented by four players including the youngest, Lamine Yamal, who has just turned 18, and the oldest, 36-year-old Robert Lewandowski.